Stages of Language Development

 Conclusion

-To sum up, we may say this is how a child develops their language.
-These four stages of child language development enable children to improve their mother tongue.
+To sum up, this is how a child develops their language.
+These five stages of child language development enable children to improve their mother tongue.

 Sources